Religion

 While the vast majority of peasants in the west of Ireland were nominally Catholic, they often did not practice Catholicism in the traditional way.
 Especially in the West where priest were few, most people did not attend mass or confession regularly.
 Until the beginning of the twentieth century, many people expressed their devotion through religious customs outside the Church.

 The belief in fairies, leprechauns, pookas, and banshees was common.
 Pilgrimages to holy wells were frequent.
 Fairies were generally considered malevolent, although they sometimes performed beneficial functions.
 The leprechauns (little corp body) was small mischievous male spirit.
-A pooka was actually a farie who generally took the form of a dark horse with yellow eyes and a long wild mane.
+A pooka was actually a faire who generally took the form of a dark horse with yellow eyes and a long wild mane.
 The Banshees (bean sidhe woman of the fairies) warned of approaching death with unearthly wails.

 In the 1861 census, which was the first to ask about religion, 89% of the population was Catholic.